wez/wezterm/docs/ssh.md

 * `UserKnownHostsFile`
 * `IdentitiesOnly`

 All other options are parsed but have no effect.
 Notably, neither `Match` or `Include` will do anything.

+*Since: nightly builds only:*

+`Match` is now recognized but currently supports only single-phase (`final`, `canonical` are not supported) configuration parsing for `Host` and `LocalUser`.  `Exec` based matches are recognized but not supported.

+### CLI Overrides

 `wezterm ssh` CLI allows overriding config settings via the command line.
 This example shows how to specify the private key to use when connecting to `some-host`:

 ```bash
 wezterm ssh -oIdentityFile=/secret/id_ed25519 some-host